poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 ## Textures

 A texture is a 2D image containing multiple channels of data.
-Textures are used to define how a material looks, how it responds to light, where effects are applied and what they look like, andm ore.
+Textures are used to define how a material looks, how it responds to light, where effects are applied and what they look like, and more.

 ### Source Texture Formats